midi1996/What-s-new-in-macOS-Catalina/README.md

 >Are there alternatives?

-Not really, your other option being osxaptiofix3drv but that's not ideal for many people.
-As things stand, AptioMemoryFix still works perfectly fine but do note that for both future releases of macOS and newer hardware may not work correctly with AptioMemoryFix
+~~Not really, your other option being osxaptiofix3drv but that's not ideal for many people.
+As things stand, AptioMemoryFix still works perfectly fine but do note that for both future releases of macOS and newer hardware may not work correctly with AptioMemoryFix~~

+Yes!
+Introducing FwRuntimeServices + OcQuirks.
+Use the latest version of [FwRuntimeServices](https://github.com/acidanthera/AppleSupportPkg/releases/latest) and add with it [OcQuirks](https://github.com/ReddestDream/OcQuirks) that mimics OpenCore Quirks model.
+Follow the instructions given.

 **Clover folder structre changes**